diyo18/Assignments/CISC187/Week 14/Project.md

 // For this code, I created a struct to receive the data of the players.
 // From there, I run a loop that combines the first array of first and last names and store that in a hash set.
 This takes O(N).
 // With that saved, I then run another loop that looks at the second array.
 This takes O(M)
-// There is an if statement within that loop to check if names match and if they do, that first and last name gets deposited in the result variable.
+// If their name is found in that set that I put into the hash set, then I add it to the result.
 // With that, I was able to get a time complexity of O(N+M).

 struct Playerinfo {